 One of the things you will need, along with your violin, is a bow.
 Photo credit: BotheredByBees on Visual hunt

-It may seem a bit of a silly tip, but actually, practising at the same time every day actually makes you more committed.
+It may seem a bit of a silly tip but practising at the same time every day actually makes you more committed.

 Playing live music and using apps just don’t seem like they should mix – but they do!
-So many mobile violin apps and great digital tools have been developed in recent years to help musicians, like practice trackers, music journals, tuner apps, etc…
+So many violin apps and great digital tools have been developed in recent years to help musicians, like practice trackers, music journals, tuner apps, etc…

-Along with a carry case to pack your instrument into, make sure you put a folder together with all of your sheet music.
+Along with a carry case to pack your instrument into, make sure you include a folder for all of your sheet music.